-Looking after your mental health during Covid-19 lockdown and beyond – ten top tips.
+Looking after your mental health during Covid-19 Pandemic and beyond – ten top tips.

-At this point many people are feeling under pressure as they are in challenging circumstances; working from home, being a key worker and worried about their health, home educating for the first time, worried about job losses and financial problems, and many more issues.
+At this point many people are feeling under pressure as they are in challenging circumstances; working from home, being a key worker and worried about their health, possibly home educating children, worried about job losses and financial problems, and many more issues.
 These challenges lead to increased levels of anxiety and stress.

-Here are ten ideas to help you feel positive and be productive during the Covid-19 crisis.
+Here are ten ideas to help you feel positive and be productive during the Covid-19 crisis and beyond.

 Develop a routine – to help you to adapt to your new circumstances create a new routine to help you adapt to these changes.
 Whether you are now working from home or supporting children, a good routine will help everyone know what is expected from them and help reduce stress.